 1. Paying attention to your story will help you become the person you’re meant to be.

 My anguished thoughts wrestled themselves out of the whirlpool of my brain and onto my laptop screen, forming words I could look at more objectively.
 As I continued to process my grief through writing, I grew in my understanding of life, death, and the purpose of both.
-I learned that life is less about what I do—all those things that will cease when I draw my final breath—and more about who I become, the person who will stand before God on the other side of death and leave a legacy to those who follow me.
+I learned that life is less about what I do—all those things that will cease when I draw my final breath—and more about who I become, the person who will stand before God on the other side of the grave and leave a legacy to those who follow behind me.

 Slowly I began to heal and regain hope for the future in a way I wouldn’t have if I’d tried to rush through that chapter and bury the pain of my story.